baztardo/Pi-Zero-SKR-Pico-PUWinder/README.md

 ## 🎮 G-code Spindle Commands

 The system uses **standard G-code commands** for spindle control:

+> **Note**: This system uses G-code compatible architecture inspired by open-source 3D printing firmware but is a standalone implementation for winding machines.

 ### **Basic Spindle Commands:**
 - **`M3 S<rpm>`** - Start spindle clockwise at specified RPM